 It’s not much more complicated than that!
 All that’s left to do is add two jumbo candy eyes.
 To look like Cookie Monster, make sure you position the eyes so they look jumbled or cross-eyed.
 For Elmo, add a butterscotch disc for the nose.

 We found that some of our candy eyes were not perfectly centered.
 That was great because we used those for Cookie Monster and used the centered ones for Elmo!

-Here’s a couple close ups.
+Here are a couple close-ups.
 Just because they are so darned cute!

 If you liked these Cookie Monster and Elmo Cookies you HAVE to check out the Cookie Monster Freak Shakes made from these adorable cookies!